 Other Information: RLM has a Podcast where Jim Putman addresses specific topics regarding women in ministry (this church does not allow women in leadership positions), membership questions, etc. (https://www.reallifeministries.com/podcasts).
-I will be starting a series of opinion pieces in response to Jim Putman's statements on these issues in the next few weeks.
+I will be starting a series of opinion pieces in response to Jim Putman's statements on these issues.

 Our initial request for Real Life Ministries to answer our questions was over a year and a half ago.
 I emailed the contact email from the church's website and reached one of their office employees.
 After I introduced myself and sent them the list of questions, they looked them over and said 'No.'